yaowenqiang/baz/README.md

 Commands builtin to the shell use less resource and run more quickly. using the external commands aids portability as we are not dependent on the shell

+## Process Substitution

+Output from command groups can be redirected in the from of process substitution.Here we compare the sorted output or unique entries from two files .
+The option -3 excludes printing of the common lines in both files.

+> comm -3 <(sort list1 | uniq) <(sort list2 | uniq)